Hartlaub's gull: Behaviour

 Like most gulls, Hartlaub's is highly gregarious in winter, both when feeding or in evening roosts.
 This is a noisy species, especially at colonies.
 The call is a raucous crow-like kaaarrh.
 This species is frequently the subject of complaints about the noise it makes in urban areas.

 Breeding

 Hartlaub's gull breeds in large colonies, and the main traditional breeding colony for the Cape Town area is on Robben Island.
 The adults fly to the mainland to find food for their chicks, a round trip of about 24 km.
+Although most breed in large colonies on islands, some have started nesting on coastal buildings.

 Feeding

 The species is omnivorous like most Larus gulls, and they will scavenge at tips and feed on scraps as well as seeking suitable small prey, often by wading in shallow water.